kabirbaidhya/learn-python-django-web/units/git/vcs-git-and-github.md

 #### Configuration

-The first thing you do after installing git is to set up your user name and email.
+The first thing you do after installing git is to configure your user name and email.
 ```bash
 $ git config --global user.name <name>
 $ git config --global user.email <email>